TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 `<Name> = <Value>`

-- `Name` is the name of the entry, typically written in PascalCase (though their casing may vary).
+- `Name` is the name of the entry, typically written in PascalCase.
 - `Value` is the value of the entry.
 The value type depends on which entry it is paired to.

-Named entries should be unique relative to the section they are in, and their order/position within a section may vary.
+Named entries must be unique within the section containing them, and their ordering vary.

 #### Track Events